Skip to main content

 William Vanderbilt built Marble House as a 39th birthday present for his wife, Alva.
 It was a social and architectural landmark that set the pace for Newport's subsequent transformation from a quiet summer colony of wooden houses to the legendary resort of opulent Gilded Age mansions.

-Marble House is partially accessible with elevator in service
+Marble House is partially accessible with elevator in service.

-Open today rosecliff roseclifff-interior
+Open today Rosecliff M&G cover image roseclifff-interior

 Rosecliff